SteveDraper/sudoku_gen/README.md

 Much faster!
 Note that this is not a comment on the relative merits of the languages in general, but I *do* think Rust is the more natural choice for this particular task.

+### Updated Rust solver

+As of May 25th, I have now committed a slightly more optimized version of the Rust solver, which brings the solution time down to 150ms.